0leks/MRISegmentation/README.md

   * *A* adds the selected point to the background

 ## Goals:
+* Automatic clustering to prep the scans for the user to easily select what they want to look at.
 * ~~3D visualization of the segment ( going to meet with Sid on Friday 2/3 as he already has a rendering algorithm for segmented data )~~
 * ~~Implement a min-cut max-flow algorithm instead of flood fill ( flood fill is the most primitive solution and doesn't work a lot of the time )~~
 * Improve the algorithm to be able to handle larger images in a reasonable amount of time